 For many, the industry of packaging and shrink wrapping is the root of all evil, destroying the planet one film at a time and furthering the effects of global warming.
 This is particularly relevant in the time after Christmas, as mountains of paper, card and packaging all goes under the same bracket of unnecessary waste.
-However, despite these negative preconceptions, there are ways in which packaging with your own shrink wrapping machine can please the planet as much as it can manufacturers, retailers and consumers.
+However, despite these negative preconceptions, there are ways in which packaging with an efficient packaging machine can please the planet as much as it can manufacturers, retailers and consumers.
 Despite shrink film materials being slightly less environmentally-friendly than some, the possibilities it provides in terms of protection, preservation and security are endless.
 For example, one of the biggest contributors to unethical practice is food waste, whereby consumers throw away 7.3 million tonnes of food and drink a year, with the majority of it being avoidable.
-In this sense, using your shrink wrap machine to extend the life of consumables is actually a green way to avoid waste.
+In this sense, using a shrink wrap machine to extend the life of consumables is actually a green way to avoid waste.

 Wrapping for the greater good